Jiacheng98/GPT-2/README.md

     pip install -r requirements.txt
     ```

+3. **Run the file**:
+   - To train a GPT-2 model:
+     ```bash
+     python main.py
+     ```
+   - To start a backend server on your local computer:
+     ```bash
+     python backend_server.py
+     ```

 ### Running in Docker

-You can also run the project in a Docker container by following these steps:
+You can also run the project in a Docker container:

 1. **Pull the Docker base image**:
     ```bash
     docker pull robd003/python3.10:latest
     ```

 2. **Build the Docker image**:
     ```bash
     sudo docker build -t gpt-2 .
     ```

 3. **Run a Docker container**:
+   - For training:
      ```bash
-    sudo docker run -it --name gpt-2 -v $(pwd)/log:/app/log gpt-2 /bin/bash
+     sudo docker run -p 5001:5001 -it --name gpt-2 -v $(pwd)/log:/app/log gpt-2 training /bin/bash
      ```
+   - For service:
+     ```bash
+     sudo docker run -p 5001:5001 -it --name gpt-2 -v $(pwd)/log:/app/log gpt-2 service /bin/bash
+     ```

-This command creates a Docker container named `gpt-2` using the built Docker image `gpt-2`, mounts your local `log` directory to the container's `/app/log` directory, and opens a bash shell in the container.
+   This command creates a Docker container which maps the container's port 5001 to your local host's port 5001.
+The container is named `gpt-2` and created using the built Docker image `gpt-2`.
+It also mounts your local `log` directory to the container's `/app/log` directory, and opens a bash shell in the container.

 ### Dataset

 The dataset used for training is the [Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset.
 The dataset is stored in the `input.txt` file.

-### Training
-To train the GPT-2 model from scratch using the Tiny Shakespeare dataset, run the following command:
-    ```
-    python main.py
-    ```

 ### Logs
 Training logs can be found in the log.txt file under the log folder.
 The following figure shows the training and validation loss changes with the number of steps: